ionic-team/capacitor/site/docs-md/apis/index.md

 }
 ```

-A common mistake is to import an API then reference it immediately, resulting in the web implementation being used:
+A common mistake is to import a plugin directly, then use the plugin API immediately, resulting in the web implementation being used:
 ```typescript
 import { Browser } from '@capacitor/core';